Karaiskakis Stadium: History

 The ticket sales average higher than any team's in recent decades for the Super League Greece history (rarely have they dropped under the 5,000 mark) and are not expected to drop in the foreseeable future.

 Sales for national team matches had also been higher, but this was for the most part due to Greece's success in the Euro 2004.
 As of 2008 and after Greece's disappointing Euro 2008 performance, the attendance of national team matches dropped drastically, leading the Ministry of Sport to change the venue to Heraklion, Crete.

 In June 2005, Karaiskakis stadium hosted a movie theatre (Ciné Karaiskakis) with a cinema screen that is 20 m long and 10 m wide, operating daily between 9 and 11 p.m.
 (6 and 8 p.m.
 UTC) and later, every weekend.
 The movie screen featured movies including Batman Begins and others.
 The stadium operated as a movie theatre for the last time on Saturday 13 August 2005.

+In 2026, it was revealed that the stadium would be massively renovated.
+The goal is for the new stadium to include over 50,000 seats.

 The Gate 7 Tragedy

-Twenty-one supporters of Olympiacos died in "Gate 7" (Θύρα 7) of the stadium, after a game between Olympiacos and AEK Athens FC (that ended 6–0), on 8 February 1981; an incident widely known as the Karaiskaki Stadium disaster.
+Twenty-one supporters of Olympiacos died in "Gate 7" (Θύρα 7) of the stadium, after a game between Olympiacos and AEK Athens (that ended 6–0), on 8 February 1981; an incident widely known as the Karaiskaki Stadium disaster.
 In memory of this event, at the tribune where Gate 7 is now, twenty-one seats are black colored instead of red, shaping the number "7".
 A monument on the eastern side of the stadium bears the names of the twenty-one supporters killed on that day in the stadium.